Gregor W. Yeates: Scientific career and contributions

-Yeates's early work on nematodes in sand dunes represented some of the first detailed work on nematodes in non-agricultural settings, and 'representing some of the most detailed assessments of nematode communities ever conducted in natural environments.'

-He was awarded a Nuffield Foundation Commonwealth Travelling Fellowship to study at Rothamsted in 1977–1978.

-He conducted long-term work on CO2 enrichment in pasture.

-He studied the New Zealand flatworm Arthurdendyus triangulatus in its native environment, supporting work in the United Kingdom where it became established as an invasive pest.

 Family and civic life

-Yeates was the son of Massey founding staff member John Stuart Yeates.
+Yeates was the son of Massey University founding staff member John Stuart Yeates.
 He and wife Judy lived in Upper Hutt and Palmerston North, with two children.
 He was elected to the Rimutaka ward of the Upper Hutt City Council (1973–1977) and the Hutt Valley Drainage Board (1973–1977).
 He was later involved with Te Manawa in Palmerston North and the Royal Society of New Zealand at both a local and a national level.